quartzmo/butterfly_net/README.md

 Although I generally program in a test-first style, I naturally like to exercise existing code after it is written, kicking the tires and banging on the doors.
 With JUnit, any interesting behavior I discovered during this process was captured in a test, and was duly added to the suite.
 With IRB?
 Gone, flown off into the deep blue.
 The idea for Butterfly Net occurred to me pretty quickly.
 That's the story, so far.
 I'm not sure how others will use Butterfly Net, but I don't want to limit the possibilities.
-Hopefully it will only become more generalized and flexible with time.
+Should it become more generalized and flexible, something of a view framework like [Hirb](http://github.com/cldwalker/hirb)?
+Or did I just re-create something that already existed?

+Please send comments and suggestions to quartzmo -at- gmail.com

 ## License